 In this special episode of the ACEVO podcast to accompany the launch of the Home Truths report, ACEVO’s head of policy Kristiana Wrixon talks to Dr. Sanjiv Lingayah, lead author and Voice4Change England associate, and Sufina Ahmad, director at John Ellerman Foundation and a member of ACEVO’s race advisory group.

 Episode #12: Dangers of friendly fire, with Raven Bowen

-Vicky speaks to Raven Bowen, CEO of National Ugly Mugs, an organisation that provides support to sex workers who have been victims of crime.
-This is the first episode of the podcast recorded remotely, as we are all working from home in the middle of the Covid-19 crisis.
+Vicky speaks to Raven Bowen, CEO of National Ugly Mugs, an organisation that supports sex workers who have been victims of crime.
+This is the first episode of the podcast recorded remotely, in the middle of the Covid-19 crisis.
 Raven talks about the challenges the pandemic poses to the community she serves and what she’s learnt about the dangers of friendly fire.

 Episode #11: From operational to strategic, with Aleema Shivji

 In the first episode of 2020, Vicky speaks to Aleema Shivji, executive director at Humanity & Inclusion.
 Aleema describes her career journey from physiotherapist to charity chief exec, shares her experience of navigating the shift from the operational to the strategic, and reveals how home-made banana bread holds the key to inclusion in the workplace.